GloireLINVANI/CSC_52002_EP_Generative_AI_Project/README.md

 # TEXT-CONDITIONED INPAINTING WITH REPAINT SAMPLING STRATEGY (CSC_52002_EP GenAI Project)
 Semantic Control in Diffusion Inpainting: Merging RePaint Sampling with Text-Driven Generation.

+## Running the Code

+The main method of this paper is contained in `glide_patching`, as described in the following Structure section.
+In order to test the code, we recommend running the `Inpainting_GLIDE_and_RePaint.ipynb` file in Colab, accessible by the link in the next section.
+It handles installing the necessary libraries, patching the models for RePaint, and creating a UI to test the models.

 ## Structure of this Repository

 **Files**:
  * `Inpainting_GLIDE_and_RePaint.ipynb`: The demo notebook.
 It can be run through google colab, and will create a Gradio UI.
 Run using [this link](https://githubtocolab.com/pandanautinspace/CSC_52002_EP_Generative_AI_Project/blob/refactor/Inpainting_GLIDE_and_RePaint.ipynb), or import the file using the Colab UI.
-The resampling steps used are greatly reduced so that similar time-performance is achieved by all models, but it is easy to change with the jump_params variable.
+The resampling steps used are greatly reduced by default so that similar time-performance is achieved by all models, but it is easy to change with the jump_params variable.
  * `Report Evaluation Data.xlsx`: The excel file containing the tables used for the report.
 They are based on CSV files also contained in this repository.

 **Directories**: